-I have been very fortunate to have several compassionate witnesses in my life – my sister, my friends, my daughters, my mother.
-I have also hired coaches and counselors to help me with the really big wounds.
-I was surprised, however, about one I thought was insignificant.
-I had a memory of my Grade 8 year end camping trip.
-Our whole class, the teacher and a few parents travelled several miles away from our small town into the northern wilderness for a week of camping and canoeing.
+I was inspired to go digging for my own emotional wounds.
+I was surprised by a memory of my Grade 8 year-end camping trip.
+Our whole class, the teacher and a few parents traveled several miles away from our small town into the northern wilderness for a week of camping and canoeing.
 That was the week that all of the girls in the class decided to ostracize me.
 I spent the 5 days hiking, eating and sleeping in a pup tent by myself.
-It was a very humiliating and painful time for me.
-In my mind I somehow felt that I must have done something to deserve it and kept a stiff upper lip and bore my suffering.
-Once we returned to town, my friendships resumed and I proceeded to bury the whole incident.
+It was a humiliating and painful experience.
+In my 14 year old mind I believed I must have done something to deserve it, kept a stiff upper lip and bore my suffering.
+Once the summer ended and we were back in school, my friendships resumed, I forgot about it.
+At least I thought I had.

-The memory came back to me while I was taking my Martha Beck Life Coach training.
-The subject of emotional wounds came up and so I sat quietly to do inventory.
-I assumed something fairly recent would crop up, because I was pretty sure I had dealt with all the past heavy stuff.
-Well, I was surprised when this memory returned.
-I phoned my mom and I explained to her the concept of compassionate witness; that I needed her to just hear my ‘story’ about what happened to me that week so many years ago.
+I have been very fortunate to have several compassionate witnesses in my life – my sister, my friends, my daughters, my mother.
+I have also hired coaches and counselors to help me with the really big wounds.
+When I discovered this old wound, I phoned my mom and I explained to her the concept of compassionate witness; that I needed her to just hear my ‘story’ about what happened to me that week so many years ago.
 I had never shared it with her or anyone because I felt ashamed.
 It’s hard to explain the release I felt when I told her.
 It was like I had been holding my breath but didn’t know it.
-I have no idea, just suspicions, about how that event and my subsequent beliefs around it, have affected my behavior around groups and especially groups of women.
-It was a healing experience.
+That event and my subsequent beliefs around it, have affected my behavior around groups and especially groups of women.
+Telling the details to my mom was a healing experience.
 I am so glad I received the information and used it.
 I am so thankful for my compassionate witnesses and very happy to provide compassionate witnessing.
-A very important healing role.
+'Such an important healing role.